I’m so happy today to finally be sharing my Upper East Side Guide!

 Hot tip: Most of the street signs in NYC are green.
 When you see brown street signs, that denotes a Historic District and likely a lot of beautiful historic/landmarked buildings!

-I hope this guide is helpful for those of you who are looking to explore the Upper East Side more, or are planning a trip here.
+I hope this guide on things to do in Upper East Side is helpful for those of you who are looking to explore the city more, or are planning a trip here.
 If you have any questions please leave them in the comments below!